csmoothey/multitimer/docs/multitimer_manual.md

 * With 30 seconds remaining, the phrase "Thirty Seconds" will be spoken.
 * With 15 seconds remaining, the phrase "Fifteen Seconds" will be spoken.
 * With 5 seconds remaining, the phrase "Five Seconds" will be spoken.
-* With 0 seconds remaining, the phrase "Mark" will be spoken.
+* With 0 seconds remaining, the word "Mark" will be spoken.

 If multiple count-down timers are running, only the timer with the lowest time remaining will provide audio callouts.